MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

     * 0x2000: `Error_Sensor_Cant_Open` - The system cannot open the depth sensor for communication.
     * 0x4000: `Error_Error_Power_Down_Robot` - Unrecoverable error.
 Power down the robot and restart.
     * 0x8000: `Streaming` - The SLAM system is streaming.
-  * `statusList` (array) - A list of the string values that describe the current status of the SLAM system.
+  * `StatusList` (array) - A list of the string values that describe the current status of the SLAM system.
 Can contain any of the values represented by the `status` field.
-  * `runMode` (string) - Current status of the navigation system.
+  * `RunMode` (string) - Current status of the navigation system.
 Possible values are:
     * `Uninitialized`
     * `Tracking`
     * `Exploring`